uzunb/Covid-19-Detector-CNN/README.md

 ### Dataset
 This dataset contain 3616 COVID-19 positive cases along with 10,192 Normal, 6012 Lung Opacity (Non-COVID lung infection), and 1345 Viral Pneumonia images.
-I used 1000s of normal and covid images.
+Used 1000s of normal and covid images.

 NORMAL                   |  COVID19